yramis/python_code_to_check_C/README.md

 precs - The accuracy of the numerical solver.

-## Switching between CCSD and CC2 for a simulation at t=0:
+## Usage and Switching between CCSD and CC2 for a simulation at t=0:

 The instance for either a CCSD or CC2 calculation is: